bgrdessislava/NeighbourGroups/README.md

 *Note: The example data download in step 1 already included pre-computed newick trees.
 If using the example data, skip to step 4.*

 #### Full Tree
-The first NJ tree is constructed from the full set of isolates - in the example these are saved to ``output/example-full.csv``.
+The first tree is constructed from the full set of isolates - in the example these are saved to ``output/example-full.csv``.
 The full tree will be used following model training to assess the prediction accuracy of the hold-out test set.
 In addition the full tree can later be used to re-train a final model on the full data set, following validation.

 #### Training Tree
-The second NJ tree is constructed from the training subset of isolates - in the example these are saved to ``output/example-train.csv``.
+The second tree is constructed from the training subset of isolates - in the example these are saved to ``output/example-train.csv``.
 The training tree is used to extract target Neigbour Groups and train the classifier model.